Catherington Lith

 Terrain: Fields, woodland paths, flat.
 Fields can be muddy in winter.

-Refreshments: The Farmer Inn or a picnic area in paddock next to car park
+Refreshments: The Farmer Inn or a picnic area in paddock next to car park.

-Toilets: None
+Toilets: None.

 Whilst the grown ups admire the bluebells, wood anemone and other flowers that grow in this little woodland in spring, children can be kept entertained as they look out for the exquisite tree carvings hidden throughout this walk.
+The route will also take you virtually through the Farmer inn, so it would be a shame not to stop!
+Just down the road is a lovely play area that we have taken the children too since they were tiny.

 The Route

-2. Turn right and follow the worn path towards another gate and then through a fenced passage between pony paddocks on either side.
+2. Swing open a metal barrier and turn right to follow the worn path across the top of the paddock towards a kissing gate.
+Go through the gate and then walk along a fenced passage with pony paddocks on either side.
 Pass through a gate at the end into a large open space.
-Turn left along the hedge and then take the little gate into the woodland.
-This is where the best display of bluebells and wood anemone can be found.
+Turn left and walk beside the hedge before taking the little gate on your left into the woodland.

-3. Continue straight until shortly reaching the fence of a back garden.
+3. This first section of woodland is where the best display of bluebells and wood anemone can be found.
+Continue straight until shortly reaching the wooden fence of a back garden.
 Turn right here and follow the path.
-Shortly, you will spot a clearing where you see a view to Clanfield and the windmill on the hill.
+Shortly, you will spot a clearing with a bench on your left where you see a view to Clanfield and the windmill on the hill.
 There are wild primroses here in spring.
-Keep going straight ahead and at some point along this path, children should look out for a diversion of a path going up hill to reveal the first two sculptures.
+Don’t turn here, but keep going straight ahead on the same path.

 Did you know?